oqolarte/oblong/content/log/trese.md

 Closing theme is good, too!

-We never skipped the opening and closing themes because of these.
+We never skipped both the opening and closing themes because we enjoyed it.

 ## Conclusion